 Flour is a staple in the kitchen, used in everything from baked goods to sauces.
 No matter what types of flour you have on hand, it's essential to store flour properly so it stays fresh.
 Although there's not much you can do if your flour has already gone bad or sprouted flour bugs (or weevils), a few simple steps will help to prevent these maladies.

-How to Prevent
+How to Store Flour

-- Pour the flour into a food-grade plastic container with a tight-fitting lid.
-Keep in cool, dark place to prevent insects from getting at the flour and to prevent sunlight from spoiling the flour.
+- Keep in a cool, dark place to prevent other insects from getting in the flour and to prevent sunlight and moisture exposure.
+Alternatively, keep it in the fridge if you're unsure that your cupboard is cool enough.